pkarsy/AutomaticSchoolBellTimer/README.md

 ![SchoolTimer](timer.png)

 ### WARNING
 ⚡🚨 **WORKING WITH MAINS VOLTAGE IS VERY DANGEROUS.
-KEEP ALL PRECAUTIONS AND DO IT AT YOUR OWN RISK.** 🚨⚡ Ask a licenced technician to do the mains connection.
-The AC connector (schematic) should be connected ONLY after assembling fully the parts and the project BOX is closed.
+KEEP ALL PRECAUTIONS AND DO IT AT YOUR OWN RISK.** Ask a licenced technician to do the mains connection.
+The AC connector (schematic) should be connected ONLY after assembling fully the parts and the project BOX is closed.🚨⚡

 ### Characteristics

 - Very accurate, using NTP(Network Time Protocol).
-This also means that the time never needs to be set manually.
+The time never needs to be set manually.

 - Time Zone and Automatic Daylight Savings Time.

-- Resistant to Network disconnections and power outages.
-The module keeps accurate time on such occasions, and only needs to connect the Internet to fix the time drift (less than 1 sec per week without Internet).
+- Resistant to Network failures and power outages.
+The module keeps accurate time, and only needs the Internet to fix the time drift (less than 1 sec per week).
 We use a dedicated DS3231 module(backed by a lithium coin cell) for this.

 - Easy configuration via PC or mobile.

+- Very few parts (see the schematic).
+Easy assembly and low cost.

-- As few parts as possible, no PCB, and no soldering at all (if we choose an ESP32 board with presoldered headers).
+- No PCB, and no soldering at all (if we bye a ESP32x board with presoldered headers).

 - Reliable hardware.
-It is expected to work for years and years to come.
+It is expected to work for many years.
 The minimal part count and the airtight enclosure is hepling on this.

-- Reliable software.
-Minimal dependencies on external services.
-It can tolerate power outages and MONTHS of WIFI anavailability before the time drift becomes noticeable.
-The CR2032 coin cell will probably work for 10 years and probably more (discharges only when not in mains power).
-- Very few parts (see the schematic).
-Easy assembly and low cost.
-- With the **optional** MQTT, it can also be monitored and controlled outside of the local network.
+- With  (optional) MQTT, it can also be monitored and controlled outside of the local network.

 - (Rarelly needed) Ability to use more than 1 timetables even different bells.
-See below.

 - Free software.
 Both tasmota and the berry script are open source with very permissive licences.

 ### Step 1.
 Connect the electronic parts just like the above schematic.
 The instructions and the pinout are for the DEVkit-30pin/38 pin boards (ESP32 based).
 For other boards see the dedicated section below, especialy what Pins you can use.
 A [terminal adapter](https://duckduckgo.com/?q=esp32+screw+terminal+adapter&t=lm&iar=images&iax=images&ia=images) can make the assembly even easier.
 We need the board (prefer USB-C. The older micro-usb is unreliable), a DS3231 module a Solid state relay, 1 optional LED (can be bought ready precabled with the resistor) and a quality USB **DATA** cable.
-For the software installation/testing you can replace temprarilly the Relay with a LED.
-Even if you go directly for the SSR **do not connect any mains load to it** Almost all have a led buildin so you can know when it is activated.
-See the section **Relays and SSR** for more info.
+For the software installation/testing you can replace temporarilly the Relay with a LED.
+If you connect directly the SSR, **make sure do not connect any mains load to it.** Almost all have a LED buildin so you can know when it is activated.

 ### Step 2.
 Tasmota installation.
-This is a very short guide, for more info go to the Tasmota installation page.
+This is a short guide, for more info go to the Tasmota installation page.

 Connect the ESP board with the USB cable to your computer.
-Tasmota supports a very convenient web based installer, there is no need to install anything on your computer apart from the browser. **You may need to press the boot button when plugging the ESP board to the computer.** Linux users may get serial permission error, you have to add yourself to the "dialout" group.
+Tasmota supports a very convenient web based installer, there is no need to install anything on your computer.
+Linux users may get serial permission error, you have to add yourself to the "dialout" group.

 - Go to https://tasmota.github.io/install/ (Or simply search for ["tasmota intaller"](https://duckduckgo.com/?t=h_&q=tasmota+installer)).
 Tasmota(english) is the safest option.

 - Press the connect button → choose the serial port → check "Erase Device" → Next → Install (**a ESP boot button press might needed**)

 - After the installation is complete press Next → Configure WIFI.
+If you cannot communicate with the board, reset and reconnect.
+For other configuration methods see the Tasmota installation page.

-  Use the current WIFI, even if it is going to be different at the end.
+-  Use the current Access Point, even if it is going to be different at the end.
 When we move to the final location we can change the Access Point.

 - When connected, click Visit Device.
   Write down the IP address.It is something like 192.168.1.xx for home routers.
 This is the web page of the tasmota system.
 It is accessible from the LAN.

 - **From now on we are working from the browser using the IP address.
-We will only need a serial connection(USB cable) again, when we want to change Wifi.**
+We will need a serial connection (USB cable) again, if we want to change Wifi.**

 - Set the TimeZone/Dayligtht settings.
   Go to [Tasmota Timezone Table](https://tasmota.github.io/docs/Timezone-Table/).
-Copy the necessary line and execute it in Tools → Console.
+Copy the necessary line and paste + execute it in Tools → Console.
 (NOT berry console).

-  execute the "time" command
+  execute the console "time" command.

   You will see the time changing to your local time.